 Christmas Must Be Tonight

-The gospel according to Robbie Robertson . . .
+The Gospel According To Robbie Robertson . . .
 The tree goes down.
 The bills stack up.
-Festive December segues into January.
+Festive December segues into troubled January.
 Goodbye Santa.
 Hello I.R.S..
 That Christmas spirit doesn’t linger long.
 However, the Christmas music lingers on the home stereo days after the presents and celebration.
 Some 20th Century Christmas recordings are so good they’re enjoyed anytime of the year: Phil Spector’s A Christmas Gift for You album, Willie Nelson’s Hill Country Christmas album, John Lennon’s “Happy Christmas,” plus a handful of seasonal songs by Elvis Presley, Emmylou Harris and Nat King Cole.
 Then there’s the one that slips up on you each year, The Band’s “Christmas Must Be Tonight.”
 It wasn’t a hit.
 It was hardly heard.
-More people should know about the song* and comprehend its joy, yet corporate blundering got in the way.
+More people should know about the song* and comprehend its joy, yet corporate ineptitude held sway.
 Reportedly, Capitol Records, The Band’s label, meant to promote its release during the Christmas season of ’75, but the A&R Department let it slide.

-“Christmas Must Be Tonight” was a highlight of Islands, a patchwork of songs that made up The Band’s last studio album, at least that of the original group.
+“Christmas Must Be Tonight” was a highlight of Islands, a patchwork of songs from here and there that made up The Band’s last studio album (at least that of the original group).
 The Band’s guitarist and primary songwriter, Robbie Robertson, said he was tired of the road, thus pulling the plug on a great rock institution.
 Robertson also had other things on his mind, like the recent birth of his son, Sebastian.
 The blessing of Sebastian’s birth inspired Robertson, causing him to dwell on another birth some 2000 years before.
-Hence “Christmas Must Be Tonight.”
+Hence, “Christmas Must Be Tonight.”

-The Band delivered a lovely and earnest performance on the euphonic song, matching the joy felt by Robertson.
+The Band delivered a lovely and earnest performance on the euphonic song, as they did with most of Robertson’s material.
 Rick Danko, taking the role of shepherd abiding in the field, is the first of the three singers to share the Christmas story.
 The words aren’t straight from the Gospels, but the spirit hews closely to what’s reported in the second chapter of Luke.
-Danko is joined by mates Richard Manuel and Levon Helm and they harmonize beautifully.
-The feelings of a ”simple herdsman such as I,” spellbound by the angels calling on him to fear not and rejoice are conveyed, as is the humility of witnesses in the fields and those in the manger.
+Danko is joined by mates Richard Manuel and Levon Helm, and they harmonize beautifully.
+The feelings of a “simple herdsman such as I,” spellbound by the angels calling on him to fear not and rejoice are conveyed, as is the humility of witnesses in the fields and those in the manger.
 It’s a great retelling of a familiar narrative by a master songwriter.
 Robbie Robertson understands the way an humble shepherd felt, just as he empathized with the plight of a Virgil Caine.

 Hearing Danko, Manuel and Helm together on the chorus is always wondrous.
-Their performance reflects the joyous spirit felt by those who regard the story as an article of faith as well as Robertson’s delight when his son entered the world.
+Their performance reflects the joyful spirit of those who regard the story as indisputable and monumental truth, while also illustrating the delight felt by Robertson when his son entered the world.